eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 way to manipulate objects and events.
 For example, we can change, add, or remove attributes.
 We can also input or modify values of certain fields directly, which would be impossible without deliberately imitating manual input, such as mouse movements.
-So, in general we can bypass some of the programmatically tricky user flow to make test development a little bit more tolerable, or test execution significantly faster.
+So, in general we can bypass parts of the programmatically tricky user flow to make test development a bit more tolerable, or test execution significantly faster.

 Although "we can", to replace human-like behaviour with hacks like JavaScript shouldn't be the default way to do things.
-Robot Framework is an acceptance testing framework and typically we want to simulate human behaviour as much as possible.
+Robot Framework is an acceptance testing framework, and typically we want to simulate human behaviour as much as possible.
 However, sometimes it just makes more sense to use it, than to spend a long time implementing a keyword that will be inefficient at best, and inaccurate or